Converg3nce/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 Relay servers will be accepting requests from clients & paying gas fees for them, while first checking with paymaster contract _( via relay hub )_ that if it relays this transaction does it get paid back or not ?

 It's always advisable to use dedicated relay server for your dApp & use third party relays when your relay is down.
 This provides better availability guarantee of service.
 Also for using third party relays, most probably you're going to pay an extra service charge.

+### PayMaster

+PayMaster contract has a full gas tank of Ether, in relayhub, which is to be used for paying gas fees of relayed transactions.
+PayMaster contract has full control of either accepting or rejecting any relayed transaction.